tabler/tabler/pages/_docs/buttons.md

 ## List of buttons

-You can now create a list of buttons with the `.btn-list` container.
+Create a list of buttons using the `.btn-list` container to display different actions a user can take.
+If you add aditional styling, such as colours, you will be able to focus users' attention on a particular action or suggest the result.

 {% capture code %}
 <div class="btn-list">